miklevin/MikeLev.in/_posts/2025-06-21-ai-regression-recovery-case-study.md

 ## Gemini, If I Write It, Will They Come?

+> The output of one AI into the input of another.
+Claude in Cursor AI has full
+> code context.
+It's the granular AI coding assistant.
+But Gemini 2.5 Pro I get
+> from my Google One subscription that gives enhanced Google services and it can
+> take a 130K token submit, so I give it an entire article like this as a prompt
+> *PLUS* a major chunk of the Pipulate code repository.
+Why Gemini?
+It's Grug
+> Crood, the idea-man AI.

 **Me**: But there's nothing I do better than to publish something like this in a place where nobody will find it or read it and in a format that's so dense, overwhelming and shop-talk that it will roll off the back of anyone who did.